isomerpages/sportsg-corp/media-centre/media-release/_posts/2006-03-14-post-Fans In For A Treat As Australian Prof National Basketball League Settles In Spore For The 1st Time.md

 description: ""
 image: ""
 ---
 ### **Fans In For A Treat As Australian Professional National Basketball League Settles In Singapore For The 1st Time**

-Fans In For A Treat As Australian Professional National Basketball League Settles In Singapore For The 1st Time

 League to feature Singapore based team for the 1st time backed by Australian private sector led consortium in bid to bring thriving league to Asia